dekuNukem/ATX4VC/README.md

 ![Alt text](photos/fan.jpeg)

-Speed control only available on 4-Pin PWM fans.
+Speed control only available on 4-Pin fans.
 3-Pin fan will always run at full speed.

 ### Temperature Probe

-ATX4VC supports the DS18B20 digital temperature probes.
+ATX4VC supports the DS18B20 temperature sensor.
 They are inexpensive and very popular in Arduino projects.

 Beware of fake counterfeits!
 Best to get them from a reputable distributor like [Sparkfun](https://www.sparkfun.com/products/11050) or [Adafruit](https://www.adafruit.com/product/381).

-Connect to the headers, match the pinout.
+Connect the headers, match the pinout.

 ![Alt text](photos/probe.png)